Firestarter (The Prodigy song)

-"Firestarter" is a song by British band the Prodigy, released on 18 March 1996 as the first single from their third album, The Fat of the Land (1997).
-It was their tenth single overall and is the group's first number-one single on the UK Singles Chart, staying on top for three weeks, and their first big international hit, topping the charts in the Czech Republic, Finland, Hungary, and Norway.
-In 2020, British newspaper The Guardian ranked the song number eight on their list of "The 100 Greatest UK No 1 Singles".
+"Firestarter" is a song by British electronic dance music band the Prodigy, released on 18 March 1996 by XL Recordings as the first single from their third album, The Fat of the Land (1997).
+It was co-written and produced by Liam Howlett and features vocals by Keith Flint.
+It also was the group's first number-one single on the UK Singles Chart, staying on top for three weeks, and their first big international hit, topping the charts in the Czech Republic, Finland, Hungary, and Norway.
+It peaked at number 30 on the U.S. Billboard Hot 100.
+The music video was directed by Walter Stern and filmed in the London Underground, in black-and-white.
+Melody Maker ranked the song number two in their list of "Singles of the Year" in 1996.
+24 years later, The Guardian ranked it number eight in their list of "The 100 Greatest UK No 1 Singles".

 Composition

 The songwriting credits include Kim Deal of alternative rock group the Breeders, as the looped wah-wah guitar riff in "Firestarter" was sampled from the Breeders' track "S.O.S." from the album Last Splash.
 The drums are sampled from a remix of the song "Devotion" of the group Ten City.
 The "hey" sample is from the 1984 song "Close (to the Edit)" by Art of Noise.
 Then-members Anne Dudley, Trevor Horn, J. J. Jeczalik, Gary Langan and Paul Morley also receive songwriting credits.
 The "Empirion Mix", which does not include these samples, is credited solely to Liam Howlett and Keith Flint.